-Tile and stone sold in America comes from all over the world, so having written standards is important for a good specification.
+Tile and stone sold in America comes from all over the world, so having written Key Standards for Tile is important for a good specification.
 ANSI (American National Standards Institute) and TCNA (Tile Council of North America) are the way we go “by the book” for the tile category, and I’ll be quoting from them here in italics.

 Rectangular tile is popular, but design professionals and even installers may not know about standards for tile layout.
 For example, although often specified, a “Brick” pattern where the end joints are offset 50% is not recommended, 33% is the maximum!
 For running bond/brick joint patterns utilizing tiles (square or rectangular) where the side being offset is greater than 18”, offset will be a maximum of 33% unless otherwise specified by the tile manufacturer.
 If an offset greater than 33% is specified, specifier and owner must approve mock-up and lippage [which] refers to differences in elevation between edges of adjacent tile modules.¹ In other words, lippage is when the edge of a tile is higher than the tile next to it so you have a “lip.”
 Lippage can be caused by tile warpage, substrate conditions or lighting.

 Warpage and Lippage

 Warpage is a normal result of the manufacturing process when heating and cooling can cause tile to be “domed” slightly higher in the middle.
 When a 50% offset is used, the highest part of the tile is next to the lowest part of the adjacent one, causing a “lip” at the joint.
 The 33% offset minimizes this condition.